 What is the most important information to know about prescription TASIGNA?

-Low blood counts: Low blood counts are common with TASIGNA.
-Your doctor will check your blood counts regularly during treatment with TASIGNA.
+Low blood counts are common with TASIGNA.
+Your doctor will check your blood counts every 2 weeks for 2 months then monthly thereafter.
 Symptoms of low blood counts include:

 - Unexplained bleeding or bruising